l1npengtul/nokhwa/README.md

     println!("{}, {}", frame.width(), frame.height());
 }
 ```
-They can be found in the `examples` folder.
+A command line app made with `nokhwa` can be found in the `examples` folder.

 ## API Support
 The table below lists current Nokhwa API support.